 Note that this reabsorption of juices won't happen if you overcook your meat.
 In addition to squeezing out more of the meat's juices to begin with, overcooking causes the protein cells to stay permanently squeezed, which means the juices (or what's left of them) can't flow back in.

 Resting Meat Allows It to Cool

 For a medium-sized roast, including whole roasted chickens and roasted turkey breasts, this might take around 20 minutes.
 For larger roasts, including whole turkeys, 5 minutes per pound is a good ballpark.
-Steaks cooked on the grill need to rest for 5-7 minutes per steak.
-Figure 3-5 minutes per grilled chicken breast.
+Steaks cooked on the grill need to rest for 5 to 7 minutes per steak.
+Figure 3 to 5 minutes per grilled chicken breast.